 Citizens can check Milwaukee County public records through other city police departments as well.
 To find the appropriate police department public records office, search the “city name, Wisconsin arrest records.”
 This search will pull up the city’s police department records contact, helping individuals secure the arrest record information they need.

-How To Run a Milwaukee County Criminal Record Search
+How To Perform a Criminal Record Search in Milwaukee County

 Many types of criminal records exist, and citizens can search these records to collect important data about the individual in question.